12: Of Preparation

 “I can provide those.”
 Seshka leaned forward, seeming almost eager.
 “I bought reagents to keep us hidden here.
 There is salt in the pantry, and restorative potions, if you would find those useful.”

 “How will I know when the need is dire?”
-Moya asked, voice small.
+Mora asked, voice small.

 “Oh, you’ll know.
 In that life or death place, one always knows.”
 He shuddered, not bothering to hide his fear.
 Hiding it would not be fair, and it was a terrible thing he was about to do.
 They all needed to be prepared.

 “I wish I were strong enough.”
-Seshka murmured softly.
+Seshka murmured.

 “I am strong enough,” Ahn said, smiling.
 “I’m the best there is with these things, or so Archmage Miir likes to tell me.
 I’ll keep you safe.”